Set up disaster recovery to Azure for on-premises VMware VMs - Classic

 - In Select Recovery Services vault, select your Azure subscription and the relevant resource group and vault.

 - In Install third-party software, accept the license agreement.
 Select Download and Install to install MySQL Server.
-If you placed MySQL in the path, this step is skipped.
+If you placed MySQL in the path, this step can be skipped.
+Learn more

 - In Validate appliance configuration, prerequisites are verified before you continue.